Koha-Community/kohadocs/source/tools.rst

 .. _patron-add-a-profile-label:

-Add a Profile
+Add a profile
 '''''''''''''''''''''''''''''''''''

-To add a new profile, you want to click on the 'Profiles' button at the top of your page and choose 'New Profile'
+To add a new profile, you want to click on the 'Profiles' button at the top of your page and choose 'New profile'

 |image268|